 Lacto-fermentation actually has nothing at all to do with lactose or dairy.
 Here, “Lacto” is talking about lactic acid.

 Fruits and vegetables typically have beneficial bacteria Lactobacillus on their surface.
 Often when we think about bacteria we think of it in a negative way, but not all bacteria are bad.

 In fact, Lactobacillus is quite good.

 When placed in an oxygen-free environment, Lactobacillus turns sugars into lactic acid.
 In turn, this lactic acid prevents the growth of harmful bacteria, acting as a preservative for the veggies, and giving fermented foods their tangy flavor.

 The Benefits Of Fermented Vegetables

 So, why would you want to make your own fermented vegetables?

 There’s a lot of talk these days about gut health, as we’re discovering just how important our gut is to the health of our bodies as a whole.

 Fermented foods add good bacteria to the gut.
-This good bacteria helps to do many things like strengthen the immune system and regulate appetite.
+These good bacteria help to do many things like strengthen the immune system and regulate appetite.